gdidetroit/git-GDI/slides/first-push.md

 ##  first push

 We will actually make use of two new commands here, one of which we will cover, another we will not.
-Fortunately github gives us these two commands for free.
+Fortunately, GitHub gives us these two commands for free.

 <br>